|

 Performance theatre tries

-to provoke ego reactions so that
+to provoke ego reactions so that the audience

-the audience becomes conscious of this ego
+becomes conscious of this ego roulette and can

-more positive options.
+therefore develop more positive options.
 Performances

 include